Western Canada’s largest distributor of Cornell pumps, parts and services.

 NSF/ANSI 61 Certification allows Cornell Pump distributors to fully specify our pumps in installations that require NSF/ANSI 61 certification, and highlights our commitment to quality manufacturing standards.

-Designed for potable water applications in municipalities, as well as housing developments, these Cornell pumps can be used to transfer water from rivers, wells, and reservoirs to treatment facilities, intra-facility, and to end-users.
+Designed for portable water applications in municipalities, as well as housing developments, these Cornell pumps can be used to transfer water from rivers, wells, and reservoirs to treatment facilities, intra-facility, and to end-users.
 Useful in retrofits to abate lead and other contaminant issues.
 Also applicable in agricultural irrigation where lead content is regulated.

 Water Quality Association (WQA), an Illinois-based testing organization, provided Gold Standard WQA NSF/ANSI 61 Standards and Product Certification on 23 Cornell Pump models.
 Cornell Pump works with WQA, providing samples of products at prescribed intervals to maintain their certification.